 As far as sustainability, the NOAA states that monkfish is a “smart seafood choice” and that the population level is currently above target levels.

 For those of you in the Northeast, as I mentioned I got mine from Walden Local’s meat delivery share which is now offering fish too.
 They only allow fish with NOAA target populations above sustainable levels and only purchase from fishermen here in the North Atlantic.
-If you want to try it, you can use that referral link for $10 off your first share.
+If you want to try it, you can use that referral link for free bacon and eggs with your first share.

 Of course, you can also grab monkfish from your local grocery store or fish market!
 Or, look into other seafood-specific CSAs that are local to you.